-Leanne and Thierry Bordelais have an internet business.
-She sells mainly environmentally friendly diapers and baby products online.
-She is very close to her family and misses living near them in Ontario.
+Leanne and Thierry Bordelais used to have an internet business.
+They sold mainly environmentally friendly diapers and baby products online.
+She remains close to her family and misses living near them in Ontario.
 But she knows that she has to make the sacrifice to protect them as well as her children.
 And her children are innocent so why make their lives miserable?

 Her father Karel Homolka has been suffering from Parkinson’s disease.
 From all accounts, they still live in the same house and their neighbours and friends are kind to them.
 They also spend time in Hamilton with their daughter Lori who also changed her name.
 They get horrible flak but not from the people that matter to them.
 They never gave interviews.